 “We offer a neat, low-cost, zero-carbon, and scalable solution to meet the energy storage needs of this country and across the world,” said Stephen Crosher, Chief Executive of RheEnergise.
 “Energy storage, like our HD Hydro system, will enable the increased deployment of wind and solar generation to achieve the energy transition; renewables, being intermittent, requires flexible, efficient, and low-cost storage solutions.
 Our HD Hydro system offers exactly that.
 We all know that HD TV is much better than conventional TV, it’s the same with HD Hydro, much better, in fact, 2½ times better.“

 The technology has the potential to give the many abandoned mines in the north of the United Kingdom a renewable energy-focused new lease of life.
-According to Fast Company, the startup recently mapped out 9,500 sites in the UK with hills that are ideal for accommodating the technology.
-RheEnergise is currently undertaking its first successful crowdfunding campaign to fund the next phase of its work.
+The startup recently mapped out 9,500 sites in the UK with hills that are ideal for accommodating the technology.
 They said the technology could be months away from being installed in one of the sites they have pinpointed.